functions-lab/geo2sigmap/README.md

 ```console
 python3 gen_data/Step2_Blender/xml_to_heatmap_wrapper512_tr38901_randAngle.py
 ```
-The above command have a default setting of ISO antenna.
+The above command has a default setting of ISO antenna.
 ```console
 python3 gen_data/Step2_Blender/xml_to_heatmap_wrapper512_tr38901_randAngle.py
 ```

-The above command have a default setting of TR38901 directional antenna with four random select angle for each area.
+The above command has a default setting of TR38901 directional antenna with four random select angles for each area.
 ### Train cascade U-Net Model

 #### Train the first cascade U-Net Model with ISO antenna dataset